itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 # 2.11 Real-World Applications

+This section shows where classification is commonly used in real systems.

 | Industry | Input | Output |
 | --- | --- | --- |
 | Banking | Customer data | Approve/Reject |